thosgood/this-weeks-finds/markdown/251-300/week289.md

 groups".
 But how can we generalize it to *spaces*?

-The answer is this: there's a way to turn any pointed space X into a topological group called Ω(X).
+The answer is this: there's a way to turn any pointed space X into a topological group called \Omega(X).
 Roughly, this is the group of "based loops" in X: maps from an interval into X that start and end at the basepoint.
 There are some technicalities involved in getting an honest group this way.
 We'll talk about them later.
 But *roughly*, the idea is